-The dentist told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for children based on an assessment of the risk of tooth decay.
+The dentists prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
+They used fluoride varnish for children and adults based on an assessment of the risk of tooth decay.

-The dentist told us that where applicable they discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.

-The practice was aware of national oral health campaigns and local schemes available in supporting patients to live healthier lives.
+The practice was aware of national oral health campaigns and local schemes in supporting patients to live healthier lives.
 For example, local stop smoking services.
 They directed patients to these schemes when necessary.

-The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients preventative advice and recording detailed charts of the patient's gum condition
+The principal dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
+This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition

-Patients with more severe gum disease were recalled at more frequent intervals to review their compliance and to reinforce home care preventative advice.
+Patients with more severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.